|

 example, workers coming into a community to report to their job

-surrounding area are said to be in-commuting.
+from a surrounding area are said to be in-commuting.
 Workers

 regularly leaving a community to report to their jobs elsewhere,